atpham88/district-GHP-REopt/README.md

 - To prepare to run the scripts in this repo, clone the repo and adjust the inputs in `data` folder and `addInputs.py`.

 ## How to define input parameters
 - Main input files are defined in `addInputs.py`.
-This script asks users to input the full file names of GHP and GHX sizes and electric consumptions, as well as utility tarrif, and optional fuel prices and financial incentives.
+This script asks users to input the full file names of GHP and GHX sizes and electric consumptions, as well as utility tarrif, and optional financial incentives.
 - All required GHP and GHX are defined in these files under `data` folder:
   - Timeseries data (including electric consumption of building and GHX) are defined in `GHP_scenario_building.xlsx` tab `Timeseries`.
 Note that building id is identified at the end of each data field after an `_`.
 For example, `_sdupkgra` means the timeseries associated with `building_sdupkgra`.
   - GHP sizes and building-level data are defined in `GHP_scenario_building.xlsx` tab `GHP`.